christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 ## After

-Path visualizer??
-Seems simple just render more circles, we already iterate over surfaceobjects so surfaceobjects[i].path is prob easy

 MAX MAP SIze right now is only 5, Any higher than that and the grid is too large.
 If we want to support larger maps then we need a pathfinding algorithm that will limit the scope of the grid to 6 chunks like this or maybe even smaller.
 Not sure.